 Sometimes, a message will appear that says, “No case found for this A number.”
 This could mean that your court date has not been scheduled.

-Regardless of what the online system says, if you receive a paper notice detailing your next court date, you should follow up about it.
-In this situation, you can call the Immigration Court for more information or contact an attorney for help understanding what is going on.
+Regardless of what the online system says, you should follow up if you receive a paper notice detailing your next court date.
+In this situation, you can call the Immigration Court for more information or contact an attorney to help understand what is happening.

 How to Submit an Immigration Case Assistance Request?